danbourdier/React-Digital-Nomad/Readme.md

 ## Instructions
-  1. npm install
+  1. Either visit live site or clone repo
+  2. Cd into root directory with json
+  3. Run `npm install`
-  2. run `npm run start`
+  4. Run `npm run start`
+  5. Open browser and go to `localhost:8080` !

 ### Technologies used
   1. HTML5